Table of Contents

 Urban Development and Population Dynamics

-The allure of coastal cities is powerfully reflected in their population growth.
-More than 40% of the global population lives within 100 kilometers of a coastline, and coastal urban areas are among the fastest-growing regions on Earth.
-This demographic concentration creates unique patterns of urbanization, infrastructure demand, and social interaction.
+The magnetic pull of coastal cities is evident in their rapid population growth.
+Currently, over 40% of the global population resides within 100 kilometers of a coastline, with many coastal urban regions ranking among the fastest-growing worldwide.
+This demographic concentration generates distinctive patterns of urbanization, infrastructure demand, and social interaction that present both opportunities and challenges.

 Rural-to-Urban Migration and Megacities